teiniker/teiniker-lectures-softwarearchitectures/layered/DAO-JDBC-User/README.txt

 How to start and stop the MySQL server?
 ---------------------------------------------------------------------

-$ su
-root66

-# systemctl start mariadb.service
+$ sudo systemctl start mariadb.service

-# systemctl stop mariadb.service
+$ sudo systemctl stop mariadb.service

 How to set the JDBC properties?